pretix/pretix-docs/docs/tutorial/organizer-account.md

 After saving the general settings, switch to the "Localization" tab.
 We recommend changing localization settings __before__ changing any settings on the "Organizer page" tab because the localization settings determine which customizations are available there.

 Under "Available languages", you can choose which languages your ticket shop will be published in.
 The options officially maintained by the pretix team are English, German, and German (informal).
 German uses "Sie" to address the user whereas German (informal) uses "Du".
 You can also choose one of the community translations for your organizer page.
 They are displayed in the list below along with a percentage of how much of the software is translated.
-English is used as the fallback langauge for missing translations.
+English is used as the fallback language for missing translations.

 This setting also determines the default languages when creating new events, though languages can be activated or deactivated for each event individually.